Bloodstone (band): Biography

 Bloodstone also starred in and wrote and performed six original songs and performed five pop, rock and roll and R&B covers for Train Ride to Hollywood, a 1975 film.
 The movie had a plot recalling the Beatles' Help!, in which Bloodstone played themselves in a madcap adventure on a train bound for Los Angeles with movie stars and characters from the 1930s and 1940s as their traveling companions.

 They achieved a moderate comeback in the early 1980s with McCormick replacement Ron Wilson.
 Their album We Go a Long Way Back (1982), whose title track reached the R&B chart Top 5, also produced a follow-up single "Go On and Cry" that reached number 18.
 The group continued to record into the mid-1980s.
 They later continued to tour and perform with original members Charles McCormick, Harry Williams and newer member Donald Brown.

 Roger Durham died on July 27, 1973, at the age of 27 of kidney failure and liver complications.
 Founding member Melvin Webb died in 1982.
 Willis Draffen died on February 8, 2002, at the age of 56.
 Charles Love died on March 6, 2014, at the age of 68.
 Love died from complications of pneumonia and had been battling emphysema for several years.
 Charles McCormick died on April 12, 2022, at the age of 75.
 When McCormick died, Harry Williams became the only surviving member of the original lineup still in the group, but he continued to perform with Donald Brown, who had replaced Draffen in 2002.
 Charles McCaleb, replaced McCormick after his death in 2022, and is no longer with the group as of December 2024.
+Kevin Owens and Larry Winfree, both formerly of Ray, Goodman and Brown, joined Brown in what is now known as 'Bloodstone's Legacy.'

 Summers died from colon cancer on April 5, 2022, at the age of 74.
 Williams died on November 22, 2024, at the age of 80.

 In 2019, Bloodstone was honored with a Lifetime Achievement Award by the National R&B Music Society in Philadelphia.